Skip to main content

 Our nonverbal, verbal, and vocal cues are all tied together.

-The size of your diaphragm; shape you make with your tongue, neck, and cheeks; the amount of air you take in as you breathe—all these affect the way we sound.
+Your breath support—how well you control airflow from your lungs using your core muscles—the shape you make with your tongue, neck, and cheeks, and the amount of air you take in as you breathe all affect the way you sound.

 So it’s not just “changing your voice.”

-Changing our entire body can help our celebrity impressions sound better… and even make us sound more charismatic as a leader.
+Changing your entire body can help your celebrity impressions sound better… and even make you sound more charismatic as a leader.

 Let’s dive into how to do celebrity impressions.